federsantana/Epicode-s-Capstones-Exams/README eng.md

 👋 Welcome to my Epicode Capstones Exams section!

-📁 This repository has been created to showcase my capstone projects for each month I spent in the Cybersecurity Analyst course at Epicode.
+📁 This repository has been created to showcase my capstone projects for each month I spent in the Cybersecurity Analyst course at Epicode — each project includes the final score or evaluation provided by the instructor.

 🚀 From the first to the last project, I've grown a lot, and I'm continuously working to improve!